mridang/exporter-xray/README.md

 ## Known Issues

-When sending SQL segments there is no support for sending these fields as they aren't added:
+* When sending SQL segments there is no support for sending these fields as they aren't added:

   - `database_version` – The version number of the database engine.
   - `driver_version` – The version number of the database driver
   - `preparation` - A flag indicating whether query or statement

   This is because these fields aren't part of the OpenTelemetry Semantic Conventions and therefore is never set as a part of the automatic instrumentation e.g. [in the MySQL instrumentation](https://github.com/open-telemetry/opentelemetry-js-contrib/tree/0af1b70f7c3c9763c85ac51fa5e334c1e1512020/plugins/node/opentelemetry-instrumentation-mysql).

-There doesn't seem to be any support for AWS AppRunner.
+* There doesn't seem to be any support for AWS AppRunner.
 This means that when the origin is reported in Xray, there is no way to denote that the instrumentation was running on AppRunner.
 Even [OpenTelemetry internally has no mention of AppRunner](https://github.com/open-telemetry/opentelemetry-js/blob/v1.25.1/packages/opentelemetry-semantic-conventions/src/resource/SemanticResourceAttributes.ts#L1204-L1208) but there [are some references to it](https://github.com/open-telemetry/opentelemetry-python/blob/72be755db4dc747cff9e647266edc784ad750efa/opentelemetry-semantic-conventions/src/opentelemetry/semconv/_incubating/attributes/cloud_attributes.py#L86) which means that may be incubating

-There is no documentation around span links and therefore, while this feature has been implemented, it may or may not work.
+* There is no documentation around span links and therefore, while this feature has been implemented, it may or may not work.
 There was code in the original collector to manage span links, but I don't see any mention of this any of the AWS SDKs.
+An [comment](https://github.com/open-telemetry/opentelemetry-collector-contrib/pull/20313#issuecomment-2201988954) has been added on the original pull-request that introduced this feature.

+* Not all outbound HTTP requests show up in a similar fashion.
+This differs between different HTTP clients e.g. `axios`, `undici` and `fetch` and is due to the fact the libraries that auto-instrument these transports, don't add the same attributes.
+Tweaking this is outside the scope of this project and it is recommended that you fork and patch the [`http`](https://github.com/open-telemetry/opentelemetry-js/blob/v1.25.1/experimental/packages/opentelemetry-instrumentation-http/src/http.ts) and the [`fetch`](https://github.com/open-telemetry/opentelemetry-js/blob/v1.25.1/experimental/packages/opentelemetry-instrumentation-fetch/src/fetch.ts) instrumentations to resolve this.

 ## Useful links